thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Clear the "Card border radius" value.
 Click "Add";'
     10:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-per-hour-10-pe.png
         title: 'The widget that displays the average power consumption per hour has been added.
-Resize it to your liking.'
+Resize it to your liking.
+After, save the dashboard to apply the changes.'

 power-consumption-range-chart-1:
     0: